image

 Documents required for bike insurance claim – accidental damage

-● Copy of the bike's registration certificate (RC) along with the original tax receipts.
+• A photocopy of the bike's registration certificate (RC) along with the original tax payment receipts.

-● Original repair bills and payment receipts once the repair is completed.
+• Original repair bills and payment receipts after the repair work has been completed.

-● A claims discharge voucher signed across a revenue stamp (as required by the insurer).
+• A claims discharge voucher, signed across a revenue stamp, as required by the insurer at the time of settlement.

 Documents required for bike insurance claim – theft

-● Claim form duly filled and signed by the insured.
+• The insurance claim form, duly filled in and signed by the policyholder.

 Documents required for bike insurance claim – third-party

-● Copy of the bike insurance policy (must be valid on the date of the accident).
+• A copy of the bike insurance policy, which must have been valid and active on the date of the accident.

-● First information report (FIR) filed with the police regarding the accident.
+• The First Information Report (FIR) was filed with the police regarding the accident.
+This is mandatory for all third-party claims.

-● Photographs or video evidence of the accident and damage, if available.
+• Photographs or video evidence of the accident scene and the damage caused.

-● Repair estimates or bills for damaged property or the vehicle involved.
+• Repair estimates or invoices for damaged property or vehicles belonging to the third-party.

 Step-by-step bike insurance claim process